rwdroge/pug2024OTEL/README.md

 - Choose 'Save & Test'
 > You should receive acknowledgement that the Prometheus API was queried successfully

+We have now

 ## OpenTelemetry Tracing

 As discussed during the presentation, you can setup tracing for both ABL Clients and PASOE instances.
 For any ABL Client, we can add the *-otelConfig* parameter, followed by the file name that contains the OpenTelemetry configuration.

-In the *conf/tracing* folder of this project, you will find a sample configuration file that can be refered to in either the .pf file for an ABL Client or as a new option *otelConfigFile* in the openedge.properties file in the [AppServer.SessMgr] sections for PASOE.
+In the *conf/ablclient* and *conf/pasoe* folders of this project, you will find sample configuration files that can be refered to in either the .pf file for an ABL Client or as a new option *otelConfigFile* in the openedge.properties file in the [AppServer.SessMgr] sections for PASOE.

+#### Tasks

+- Configure both an ABL Client as one PASOE instance to enable tracing
+- As <endpoint>, you can use http://localhost:4317 when using the NewRelic setup, but if you are using the Docker compose stack you can use http://localhost:5317
+-

 Open the [Jaeger UI](http://localhost:16686/).